riyadshauk/news/README.md

 #### Heroku, other PaaS

-It should just work, as usual.
+It should, more or less as usual.

 #### NGINX